What are The Catapult Papers?

 The Catapult Papers can be purchased in full-colour print or in PDF format.
 They can be bought as a full set of 20, or in sets of 10 or 5 papers.

-The Warm-Up series is available as a set of 10 papers, with the same PDF and print options.
+The Warm-Up series is available as a set of 10 papers (in PDF and print also).

 What is the difficulty level of the tests?